gracelang/language/website/GraceDialects/logo.md

 The turtle can be moved forward using `forward(distance)`.
 This moves our turtle the given distance in its current direction.

-To change the direction of the turtle we can use the following methods: `turnRight(degrees)` and `turnLeft(degrees)` to turn the turtle left and right the given number of degrees.
+To change the direction of the turtle use the following commands: `turnRight(degrees)` and `turnLeft(degrees)`.
+These commands turn the turtle left and right the given number of degrees.

 **For example:**